alex-gutev/cl-form-types/README.md

 Determine the type of each form in a list.

+* `FORMS`

-* `FORMS` - List of forms of which to determine the types.
+   List of forms of which to determine the types.

+* `ENV`

-* `ENV` - Environment in which the forms are found.
+   Environment in which the forms are found.

+* `CONSTANT-EQL-TYPES`

-* `CONSTANT-EQL-TYPES` - If true an `EQL` type specifier is returned for all forms which evaluate to constant values.
-Otherwise (the default) an `EQL` type specifier is returned only for those forms which evaluate to a constant comparable with `EQL`.
+  If true an `EQL` type specifier is returned for all forms which evaluate to constant values.

+  If false (the default) an `EQL` type specifier is returned only for those forms which evaluate to a constant comparable with `EQL`.

+* `EXPAND-COMPILER-MACROS`

-* `EXPAND-COMPILER-MACROS` - If true compiler-macros are expanded in `FORMS` and their subforms before determining the form types.
+   If true compiler-macros are expanded in `FORMS` and their subforms before determining the form types.

 Returns a list where each element is the type specifier of the corresponding form in `FORMS`.